 HOMEWORK: Homework will be assigned weekly and graded by your lab GSI.
-Homework is due when you get to class on Friday, the week after it is assigned.
-The first homework is due February 1st.
+Homework is due when you get to class on Monday, the week after it is assigned.
+The first homework is due January 26.
 Each homework assignment will be worth 4 points.
 The GSIs will spot check four problems, so be sure to attempt to answer all the questions.
 You must show your own work to receive credit.
 The week of an exam, homework will be assigned but not graded.
 These problems will be helpful to you in your studying but not collected.
 No late homework will be accepted.
+The lowest homework grade will be dropped before grades are calculated at the end of the semester.

-LAB: Detailed information about the laboratory portion of the course can be found in the lab manual.
-There will be six experiments that span the first ten weeks of the semester.
+LAB: Detailed information about the laboratory portion of the course can be found on bcourses.
+There will be eight experiments that span the first ten weeks of the semester.
 The lab period lasts for 4 hours beginning with a brief prelab discussion facilitated by your GSI.
 The rest of the lab time will be devoted to performing the experiment and writing up your lab report.
 In most instances, lab reports are due the week after you complete lab.
 In some cases we allow an extra week to work around exams.
-Students must always turn in their own work, even when collaborating with lab partners.
-Consult the schedule listed in the lab manual.
+Students must always think for themselves and turn in their own work, even when collaborating with lab partners.
+Consult the schedule listed on bcourses.
 Late lab reports will incur a 20% per day penalty.
 The last six weeks will be devoted to planning and executing a longer research project.
 Students will work in pairs for their research project.
-At the end of the semester on Saturday, May 11th, students will present posters on their work.
+At the end of the semester on Saturday, May 9th, students will present posters on their work.
 Attendance and completion of all lab experiments is mandatory.
 If you miss a lab session, you will fail lab and earn no higher than a D for your course grade.
-If you miss lab due to illness or family emergency, please contact the storeroom supervisor, Luisa Smallwood, to reschedule.
+If you miss lab due to illness or family emergency, please contact the ISF supervisor, Jeffrey Eummer, to reschedule.

-CHEATING AND PLAGIARISM: We expect you to follow the guidelines specified in Berkeley's Code of Student Conduct.
+CHEATING AND PLAGIARISM: We expect you to follow the Berkeley Honor Code: "As a member of the UC Berkeley community, I act with honesty, integrity, and respect for others."
 Incidences of cheating will be taken seriously and paperwork will be filed with the Office of Student Conduct.
 Resist the temptation to copy answers from solutions manuals.

-EXAMS: There will be three midterm exams in this course administered during class on the following dates: February 11, March 4, and April 8.
+EXAMS: There will be three midterm exams in this course administered during class on the following dates: February 9, March 2, and March 30.
 If you cannot be present to take the exams at these times, you cannot take Chem 4B.
 Exam questions will be taken from material covered in the course from lecture, lab, discussion, demonstrations, and applications.
-The final exam for this course will be cumulative and will be on Wednesday, May 15th, from 8:00-11:00 AM.
+The final exam for this course will be cumulative and will be on Tuesday, May 12th, from 3:00-6:00 PM.
 More details about the exam policies for Chem 4B can be found on our course website.